digidem/mapeo-mobile/README.md

 **PRE-APLHA:** Under heavy development and with limited functionality

 **Mira is a mobile app for monitoring and documenting the world around you**.
-It is built for communities to map and document their territory – how it is used and why it is important to them – and to monitor and document how their lives and territory are being impacted by oil drilling, mining, logging, land invasions etc.
+It is built for communities to map and document their territory – how it is used and why it is important to them – and to monitor and document how their lives and territory are being impacted by oil drilling, mining, logging, land invasions, and other environmental threats.

-It is designed to be fexible and adaptable: You could use it for citizen science – documenting water samples, invertebrate surveys etc.; citizen journalism – collecting stories or testimonies; or mapping, including collecting data to update OpenStreetMap.
+It is designed to be fexible and adaptable: You could use it for:
+- citizen science – documenting water samples, invertebrate surveys etc.
+- citizen journalism – collecting stories or testimonies
+- mapping, including collecting data to update OpenStreetMap.

 The app is built around 3 core data types / concepts: